 Require- ment # Requirement Text Rat- ing Basis for rating 1.3.3.2.
 Responding to human rights risks related to the mining project: a.
 If the operating company determines that it is at risk of causing adverse human rights impacts through its mining-related activities, it shall prioritize preventing impacts from occurring, and if this is not possible, design strategies to mitigate the human rights risks.
 Mitigation plans shall be developed in consultation with potentially affected rights holder(s). b.
-If the operating company determines that it is at risk of contributing to adverse human rights impacts through its mining-related activities, it shall take action to prevent or mitigate its contributing parties to prevent or mitigate their contributions to the human rights risks. c.
-If the operating company determines that it is at risk of being linked to adverse human rights impacts through its business relationships, it shall use its leverage to influence other contributing parties to prevent or mitigate their startisk of being linked to adverse human rights risks impacts through its business relationships, it shall use its leverage to influence responsible parties to prevent or mitigate their from their activities. Ð Evidence provided for human rights impact and risk analyses, including controls.
+If the operating company determines that it is at risk of contributing to adverse human rights impacts through its mining-related activities, it shall take action to prevent or mitigate its contribution, and use its leverage to influence other contributing parties to prevent or mitigate their contributions to the human rights risks. c.
+If the operating company determines that it is at risk of being linked to adverse human rights impacts through its business relationships, it shall use its leverage to influence responsible parties to prevent or mitigate their risks to human rights from their activities. • Evidence provided for human rights impact and risk analyses, including controls.
 Limited evidence was provided to verify that controls have been implemented if human rights risks and potential impacts were identified.
 The site plans to undertake a more thorough Social and Human Rights Impact and Risk Analysis in the future.
 Evidence of mitigations being developed in consultation with stakeholders not provided.
 The site has developed and implemented a Contractor Management Procedure and a Responsible Sourcing Standard for Suppliers.
 The site monitors Contractor compliance with contract terms through a human rights compliance checklist.
 However, limited evidence was provided that potential human rights risks within the supply chain have been identified or mitigated.
 On-site interviews suggest a potentially unidentified human rights risks in the employee - contracted worker relationship (i.e. instances cited of intimidation and bullying) as well as a cited inability to exercise the right to freely associate by contract workers.
 1.3.3.3.
 Critical Responding to actual human rights impacts related to the mining project: a.
 If the operating company determines that it has caused an actual human rights impact, the company shall: i.
 Cease or change the activity responsible for the impact; and ii.
 In a timely manner, develop mitigation strategies and remediation in collaboration with affected rights holders.
-If mutually acceptable remedies cannot be found Đ Initial Assessment: The site has conducted some human rights impact and risk analyses.
+If mutually acceptable remedies cannot be found • Initial Assessment: The site has conducted some human rights impact and risk analyses.
 The site has developed and implemented a Contractor Management Procedure and a Responsible Sourcing Standard for Suppliers.
 The site monitors Contractor compliance with contract terms through a human rights compliance checklist.
 However, on-site worker interviews indicate a consistent pattern of discrimination between full-time employees of the operating company and contractors employed at the mine through its Business Partners.
 Contracted workers expressed an unwillingness to lodge grievances with respect to their working conditions or environment with their Business Partner employer because of anticipated non-action.
 Contract workers also cited the unidentified human rights risk of an inability to freely associate.